muhammadal1z4hid/Movie-Recommendation-System/README.md

 Movie recommendation system built using Python and Jupyter Notebook, making use of a movie data set from Kaggle.com.

 Link to Kaggle page -> https://www.kaggle.com/code/muhammadalizahid15/movie-recommendation-system

+(ratings.csv file was too large and thus wasn't attached).